H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 - Participation in MountainShares may have legal or tax implications that depend on individual circumstances and jurisdiction; participants are responsible for seeking their own professional advice.
 - Formal legal instruments (such as Terms of Use, privacy policies, and entity charters) will ultimately govern real‑world deployment and may supplement or override parts of this description where required by law or by future community‑approved updates.

-Auditability and traceability for MountainShares rely on the same production apparatus that supports Ms. Jarvis more broadly: logged GBIM beliefs from the PostgreSQL `msjarvisgis` database (5,416,522 verified rows), GeoDB features across 501 spatial tables, ChromaDB vector collections (`gbim_beliefs_v2`, `gbim_worldview_entities`, `gis_wv_benefits`, and **`governance_rag` — 643 chunks, live March 26, 2026**), and governance and application logs together provide an evidence trail for how analyses and decisions were produced.
+Auditability and traceability for MountainShares rely on the same production apparatus that supports Ms. Jarvis more broadly: logged GBIM beliefs from the PostgreSQL `msjarvisgis` database (5,416,522 verified rows), GeoDB features across 501 spatial tables, ChromaDB vector collections (`gbim_beliefs_v2`, `gbim_worldview_entities`, `gis_wv_benefits`, **`governance_rag` — 643 chunks, live March 26, 2026**, **`commons_rag` — 306 chunks, live March 26, 2026**), and governance and application logs together provide an evidence trail for how analyses and decisions were produced.

 **Database Infrastructure Note:** MountainShares governance queries access the GBIM corpus via PostgreSQL 16 at port 5432 (host system).
 The `msjarvisgis` database contains the complete spatial and institutional knowledge base that grounds all governance analysis in concrete West Virginia geographic reality.
-Connection example:

 ```python
 import psycopg2